My North Korea Travel Experience: 4 Days in Secretive DPRK

 Sometimes I look back on an old blog post or photos of past travels when I was emotionally immature and uneducated about parts of the world and think to myself, with my head in my hands; “what an absolute knob.”

-And the one that really hurts is a photo taken of me from the other side of the DMZ in South Korea.
+And the one that hurts is a photo taken of me from the other side of the DMZ in South Korea.
 It’s the only photo that I have of me at the DMZ, but I will never publish it.

 I’m smiling in it with arms slightly aloft, a little falsely, with a veneer of boisterousness and you can see the ignorance shining on my face – that I clearly didn’t understand the profound significance or history of the sensitive place that I was in.